German financial watchdog checks Tipp24 disclosures

-FRANKFURT/DUESSELDORF German financial watchdog Bafin on Tuesday said it is checking the circumstances behind Tipp24 (TIMGn.DE) regulatory disclosures for possible violation of market rules.
+FRANKFURT/DUESSELDORF, Sept 2 German financial watchdog Bafin on Tuesday said it is checking the circumstances behind Tipp24 regulatory disclosures for possible violation of market rules.

 The Internet lottery company issued a profit warning based on a reported jackpot on Sunday only to withdraw the warning on Monday, saying the reported jackpot win had been mistaken.